Information for health professionals

 People with RRP have wart-like growths on their airways caused by HPV, according to clinical studies.
 These can seriously affect breathing.

 RRP affects both children and adults.
 Children are infected while still in the womb or at birth.
 Males and females are about equally affected.

 Fortunately, RRP is rare but it can be very distressing and is often difficult to treat.

 For more information on RRP:

-Like boys, most adult males cannot be vaccinated free of charge by the NHS .
-The only men eligible for free HPV vaccination in the UK are men who have sex with men (MSM) aged up to 45 (there is no lower age limit) who present at a sexual health clinic for another reason (e.g. STI diagnosis or treatment).
-MSM who present specifically for HPV vaccination are not eligible, although some clinics may use their discretion.
+Most adult males cannot be vaccinated free of charge by the NHS.
+The only men eligible for free HPV vaccination in the UK are men who have sex with men (MSM) aged up to 45 (there is no lower age limit).
+MSM are now able to request vaccination at sexual health (GUM) or HIV clinics; they no longer have to be attending a clinic for another reason.
 Doctors in these clinics can also offer HPV vaccination to transgender people.

 MSM who are in prison are also eligible for free HPV vaccinations from prison health services.

-These are the main arguments for and against opting for a private vaccination for a boy or man:
+These are the main arguments for and against opting for a private vaccination for a boy (who is not eligible for free NHS vaccination) or man: